-Update: The European Commission is holding a second targeted stakeholder consultation on the updated draft Annex 1 of the EU GMP guidelines on manufacturing of sterile medicinal products.
+The European Commission held a second targeted stakeholder consultation on the updated draft Annex 1 of the EU GMP guidelines on manufacturing of sterile medicinal products.
 This focuses on significant modifications since the first consultation in early 2018 and aims to gather stakeholders' feedback on certain manufacturing steps.

 For more information, see:

 Manufacturers and importers located in the European Economic Area (EEA) must hold an authorisation issued by the national competent authority of the Member State where they carry out these activities.

 They must comply with EU GMP to obtain a manufacturing or import authorisation.
 They can ensure that they meet all their legal obligations by following the EU GMP guidelines.